A robust and versatile deep learning model for prediction of the arterial input function in dynamic small animal $\left[^{18}\text{F}\right]$FDG PET imaging: Discussion

 Across all quantitative evaluations, FC-DLIF demonstrated superior accuracy compared to the baseline model.
 While both methods use 3D convolutional backbones to extract spatial features, the fully convolutional design of FC-DLIF, that comprises separate spatial and temporal feature extractors, appears to contribute to more accurate AIF predictions.
 In particular, each time frame is processed independently through the same spatial filters in the SFE, potentially reducing time-point-specific biases during feature extraction.
 The subsequent TFE, built with 1D convolutions (Fig.~\ref{fig:model}), is then able to learn temporal dependencies over a time-series of uniformly extracted spatial representations.

 Although the precise source of performance gain is difficult to isolate, the two-step network inherently enforces a type of implicit regularization.
 This separation of concerns allows each subnetwork to specialize; spatial encoding in the SFE; and temporal modeling in the TFE, potentially introducing a form of structural regularization.
 This modular architecture may help the network learn more generalized temporal patterns in tracer dynamics, leading to improved alignment with the true AIF.
-The benefits are clearly reflected in the lower MSE and MBE distributions (Fig.~\ref{fig:quantitative}) and the tighter correspondence between predicted and true AIF values (Fig.~\ref{fig:scatter_AIFs}).
+The benefits are clearly reflected in the lower MSE distribution (Fig.~\ref{fig:mse-boxplot}), being less affected by a noisy input signal (Fig.~\ref{fig:noise}), and a tighter correspondence between predicted and true AIF values (Fig.~\ref{fig:scatter_AIFs}).

 \paragraph{Improved downstream kinetic modeling}